October 18, 2020 (video available here)

 How is God calling each of us to grow closer to God, deeper in faith, and more active in the mission and ministry of this congregation?
 If we really want to stay centered on Christ and offer Christ by doing everything through Christ, we will want to pay close attention to what Christ himself has to say.

-Our gospel reading for today takes us back to the Temple court in Jerusalem, only a few days before Jesus will be betrayed.
+Matthew’s gospel takes us back to the Temple court in Jerusalem, only a few days before Jesus will be betrayed.
 Jesus is still teaching about what it means to belong to the kingdom of God, a kingdom that has already broken into our world and is growing toward its fullness.

 Because the kingdom of God is already present, our citizenship in that kingdom rubs up against our very real day-to-day living in a broken world.
 Sometimes the conflict between worldly reality and kingdom living becomes confusing and uncomfortable.
 Sometimes we don’t know how to reconcile our allegiance to God with our worldly obligations.
 Jesus was faced with this same dilemma, and in today’s reading, he shows us how to live in the world while living into the kingdom of God.